Andrew HammondGuitar Teacher, Sound Engineer, Workshop Leader and Musician

 This has led me to specialise in advanced fingersyle techniques for Folk and Blues, as well as open tunings (this is where the strings are retuned, usually to a chord like C, D or G).

-A couple of examples of my guitar playing.
-And a couple of examples of work I have recorded for other artists.
+Examples of work I have recorded for other artists.